ts-macro/ts-macro/README.md

                // if your plugin don't support vue file, you can use replaceRange instead. replaceSourceRange(
                  codes,
-                 // in vue file will be 'script' | 'scriptSetup', in tsx file will be undefined. source,
+                 // in vue file will be 'script' | 'scriptSetup', in ts file will be undefined. source,
                  node.arguments.pos - 1,
                  node.arguments.pos - 1,